-Veneers are thin layers of porcelain with a thickness of approximately 1 millimeter bonded to the front surfaces of your existing tooth.
+Veneers are thin layers of porcelain with a thickness of approximately 1 millimetre bonded to the front surfaces of your existing tooth.
 Crowns are also fabricated from porcelain but have a thickness of about 2 mm and cover the entire tooth.
 You can have an all-porcelain crown or even porcelain fused to metal.

 Veneers are surfaces suitable for covering the front surface of your tooth.
 The procedure for having them is not as invasive as dental crowns because the preparatory process leaves more of your teeth intact.

-The dentist makes impressions of your prepared teeth by digitally scanning them and sending them to a dental lab to customize your placement.
+The dentist makes impressions of your prepared teeth by digitally scanning them and sending them to a dental lab to customise your placement.
 You receive a temporary veneer on your tooth for protection until the new arrangement is ready.

 You must return to the dentist for a second visit when the dental lab produces the veneer to have the temporary removed and the permanent placement bonded to your tooth.
 After the surface is attached to your tooth and hardened with ultraviolet light, you experience a minimal movement of the tooth.
-However, you may need to wear a nightguard to protect the veneer if you are affected by bruxism.
+However, you may need to wear a night guard to protect the veneer if you are affected by bruxism.

 Porcelain crowns cover the entire tooth, and your existing tooth needs filing down to prepare it for crown placement.
 The cosmetic dentist in Sunset Hills, MO, removes any decay in your tooth before having the crown fabricated.
-The crown placement procedure is painful and requires local anesthesia during the preparation.
+The crown placement procedure is painful and requires local anaesthesia during the preparation.